SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/intro-for-analysts.md

 ---
-id: introduction-to-cloud-siem
+id: introduction-to-cloud-siem-for-analysts
-title: Introduction to Cloud SIEM
+title: Introduction to Cloud SIEM for Analysts
-sidebar_label: Introduction to Cloud SIEM
+sidebar_label: Introduction for Analysts
-description: Learn basic concepts about Cloud SIEM.
+description: Learn basic concepts about Cloud SIEM for security analysts.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Cloud SIEM, also known as Cloud SIEM, is a cloud-based, enterprise-grade security information and event management (SIEM) system.
+Cloud SIEM, is a cloud-based, enterprise-grade security information and event management (SIEM) system.
 Cloud SIEM leverages Sumo Logic's core functionality, including data collection, ingestion, storage, and threat intelligence.
 Cloud SIEM is a purchased add-on with an ever-expanding library of content designed for security operations.

-## Introduction to Cloud SIEM for analysts

-### From logs to security insights
+## From logs to security insights

-#### What is Cloud SIEM?
+### What is Cloud SIEM?

 Cloud SIEM is a cloud-based, enterprise-grade security information and event management (SIEM) system.
 Cloud SIEM leverages Sumo Logic's core functionality, including data collection, ingestion, storage, and threat intelligence.
 However, it does have a slightly different user interface from the one you may be familiar with.